sdemoya/sdemoya.github.io/_posts/2020-09-12-Build a Serverless Site with Dynamic Content.md

 ### Step 4:  Enable Static Web Hosting
 - Click on the bucket name.
 - Select **Properties** in in the top menu bar.
-> properties

-> configure static website hosting
+- Select configure static website hosting

-index.html
+-- index.html

-error.html
+-- error.html

-> save
+-- save

-### Route53 OPTIONAL STEP
+### Step 5: Domain Registry (Optional)

-### Step X: Navigate to Route 53
+- Navigate to Route53

-Step X:  OPTIONAL Register a Domain Name (Can take up to 72 hours)

-ALT you can use s3 bucket url

-check availability remember top level domain (part before .com/.org) must match bucket name

-register

-Lambda
+- If you haven't already, register your domain name and remember if must match the bucket name.
+This process can take up to 72 hours to complete, but it often finished before then.
+As an alernative to registering and connecting a domain name, the S3 bucket will have it's own URL.

-Step X:  Open Lambda Console (Under Compute) Note the region you are in.
+### Step 6:  Open Lambda Console (Under Compute) *Note which region you are in.*

+### Step 7: Create a Function
-Step X: Select Create a Function.
+- Select Create a Function.

 a.
 Select Author from scratch